 It’s easy to swoop in and out of the Motor City’s well-known attractions.
 But there’s more to Detroit than pro sports and big-name touring kids’ stage shows.
-Check out these Detroit attractions to explore and awesome activities and other things to do in Detroit that are a little off the beaten path, courtesy of Jeanette Pierce, executive director of the Detroit Experience Factory.
+Check out these cool Detroit attractions to explore and awesome activities and other things to do in Detroit that are a little off the beaten path, courtesy of Jeanette Pierce, the city institute director of the Detroit Experience Factory.

 - Address: 1801 Atwater St., Detroit

 This destination is easily Pierce’s No. 1 pick for lesser-known family spots.
 Opened in July 2015, the center takes visitors “Up North, downtown” to explore outdoor recreation completely indoors.